alibaba-damo-academy/PDMO.jl/README.md

 PYTHONDONTWRITEBYTECODE=1 python3 -m unittest discover -s reproduction/tests -v
 ```

-See the reproduction guide for the one-command entry point for each paper
+See the reproduction guide for the one-command entry point for each numerical
-section and for the distinction between numerical results and explanatory
-illustrations.
+experiment section.

 # PDMO.jl - **Primal-Dual Methods for Optimization**